Water Conservation PlanStage 1: Water Watch

 - Fix all water leaks within 48 hours

-- Restrict use of water for fire training
+- Restrict the use of water for fire training

 - Reduce sprinkler times in parks and public facilities